asayers/tailsrv/README.md

   way to extend tailsrv with custom indexing methods (at present).

 <!--
+  The good
+  news is that, since tailsrv doesn't hide your data, you can write your own index server which accepts a "from 9am" request, reads the log file, and responds with a byte offset.
+The downside is that initialising a stream takes two round trips.

 The fundamental difference between tailsrv and Kafka is how indexing works:  in tailsrv, you're referring to properties of the underlying storage (byte offset, line number, etc.); in Kafka, you're referring to an abstract "message number".